theredfish/indiedevcasts/posts/indiedevcasts-reboot.md

 <!-- #9884FC -->

-In 2018 I started Indiedevcasts and wanted to make video games for a living.
-Guess what?
-I failed.
-But now I'm back with new perspectives!

 ## The big decision

 I was ambitious but wasn't well prepared which led me to focus on the wrong tasks.
 Starting a video game studio is tough and requires excellent organzational skills, especially when you have a day job.
 At the same time, I became father and stable income was no longer an option.